EMCL-EU/EMCL-EU.github.io/content/students/alumni.md

 {% end %}

 <div class="container">
-These are some video's made by previous cohorts about their EMCL-time:
+These are some videos made by previous cohorts about their EMCL-time:

 <div class="row" style="margin-top: 1em">